ldong/cs2340/README.md

 ###PROJECT Description:

-J2EE Web Application project (JSP)
+Building an e-commerce for farmers to swap seeds and farming information by using J2EE Web Application project (JSP)

 Credits: